 Do you remember Kiki?

 We helped her in her adventure for the Las Vegas Rugby 7s a few months ago.
-Today she plays in the AON Uni 7s that’s being supported by the Australian rugby and all the unis.
+Today she plays in the AON Uni 7s that are being supported by the Australian rugby team and all the unis.
 This is the link where they stream all the tourneys and have tons of publicity and information.

 You will see that there are already a lot of references to “American import Kiki Morgan” and how well she’s doing!
 She already scored 4 tries!
 Come on Kiki!

 “Like most people, I started rugby in college.
 The very first practice I went to I was mind blown.That night I was introduced to a sport that allowed women to be physical yet graceful, reckless but also calculated.
 I spent the next four years playing rugby in college and I was exposed to amazing people and got to travel to amazing places in and out of the country.
 After four years of playing, I thought I knew what the sport was about, I thought I knew the ins and out of the chess like gameplay, but one summer in DC proved me wrong.
 With the help of Toshi and Joanne I learned rugby is not something you can master in a few years, it’s a lifelong journey of learning.
 Knowing that, I wanted to expose myself to rugby outside of the US as a way to grow my skills and expand my knowledge.
 Luckily enough, I was invited by the University of Tasmania to compete with their team in the AON Uni 7s Series.
 It’s a four week women’s series with players of high caliber.
 From olympic gold medalists and international World Cup players to college students who have been playing their whole lives.
 Each week, my team and I will be traveling to different areas of Australia, playing the other teams in the series.